RedMX/egg-detector/README.md

 python ./client.py

-client.py then asks for an image link and when given it passes it to the AI in egg_detector.py which saves the image to eggs.jpg and returns the highest score to the client
+client.py then asks for an image link and when given it passes it to the AI in egg_detector.py which saves the image along with boxes marking where the eggs were detected to eggs.jpg and returns the highest score to the client